Snorkeling Mangel Halto – Aruba’s Best, Not for the Novice

 Snorkeling Mangel Halto is by far the best spot on Aruba, if you have calm enough water conditions that you can swim outside the reef edge.
 But, unfortunately this is really not a beginner spot because of the currents, exposure and potentially long swims.
 In fact, unless there is no wind and waves, and very little current, this is an advanced snorkeling spot if you plan on going outside the reef where you find the most healthy corals.

 Looking at where the bay opens to the ocean, you will see two cuts in the reef, one with a white buoy.
 Since there is a left to right current all along this coast, the water tends to flow in pretty quickly through the cuts.
-And since the best snorkeling Mangel Halto area is outside these cuts, you either have to swim out through them against the current, or start further down the coast to the left, outside the reef and come back into the cuts with the current.
+And since the best snorkeling Mangel Halto area is outside these cuts, you either have to swim out through them against the current, or start farther down the coast to the left, outside the reef and come back into the cuts with the current.

 But for less advanced snorkelers, and when there are strong currents, there are things to see inside the bay as well.